worldsensing/PyLadies_meetup/Readme.md

 # Worldsensing PyLadies meetup
-##Summary
+## Summary
-This repository contains code from the PyLadies meetup session on 14/06/2018.
+This repository contains code from the PyLadies meetup session hosted at Worldsensing HQ in Barcelona on 14/06/2018.

 A gentle introduction to data science tools with Python: Pandas, matplotlib, seaborn and sklearn.